-I have been working on a business plan over the past couple of weeks, and am fully capable of producing a relatively comprehensive business plan myself or with the help of others.
-A comprehensive plan includes a textual description of the business and plans for it over the next year and thereafter, as well as five year projections of revenues, expenses, earnings and the like.
-All of the bells and whistles.
+I have been working on a business plan over the past couple of weeks, and I am fully capable of producing a comprehensive business plan myself or with the help of others.
+A comprehensive plan includes a textual description of the business and plans for it over the next year and thereafter, as well as five-year projections of revenues, expenses, earnings and the like.
+A comprehensive business plan includes all of the bells and whistles.

-As I am writing a business plan, and edit it, I am relatively certain that none of what is projected will unfold exactly as planned.
-Even in the first month of the plan, January 2017, the underlying business will surely not perform precisely projected.
+As I am writing and editing this business plan, I am relatively certain that none of what is projected will unfold exactly as expected.
+Even in the first month of the plan, January 2017, the underlying business will surely not perform precisely as projected.

-So, one might ask, if the underlying business won’t perform as planned and projected in the business plan, even in the very first month of the plan (not to mention month 60), what is the point of the business plan?
+So, one might ask, if the underlying business won’t perform as planned and projected in the business plan document–even in the very first month (not to mention the sixtieth month)–what is the point of the business plan?